deathworlders/online/content/books/deathworlders/chapter-07-tensions.md

 Jenkins turned at a familiar voice speaking his name, and laughed aloud when he saw who it was.

-"Jesus *shit*.
-Terri Boone?
+"Jesus *shit.* Terri Boone?
 When the hell was the last time I saw you?"

 She'd lost weight and muscle tone, her hair had gone from a shoulder-length bob to halfway down her back, and she looked like death warmed up, but she still treated him to a smile.

-"About two and a half years ago."
-She sat down.
+"About two and a half years ago," She sat down.
 "Nice bar you've got here.
 You can sell booze on a military base?"

 "Why not?
 They aren't on duty all the time, and they've got families.
 Good